hofin34/modulog/README.md

 **CMake options:**

+BRINGAUTO_BUILD_DEP -
+if ON, then all dependencies are downloaded and compiled.

-BRINGAUTO_SYSTEM_DEP -
+BRINGAUTO_SYSTEM_DEP - not yet 100% working.
-if ON, then using FetchContent and compiling dependencies (not 100%, ba_logger using precompiled, will be fixed in the future).
+if ON, then using already installed dependencies.
-If OFF, then is used [cmakelib] for dependency management.
+If OFF, then is used [cmakelib] for dependency management - you have to alse specify path to [cmakelib] through switch -DCMLIB_DIR=/path/to/cmlib .

-BRINGAUTO_INSTALL - if on, then create install target (after `make`, you can type `make install`, which will install binaries to `CMAKE_INSTALL_PREFIX` folder)
+BRINGAUTO_INSTALL - if ON, then create install target (after `make`, you can type `make install`, which will install binaries to `CMAKE_INSTALL_PREFIX` folder)

-BRINGAUTO_PACKAGE - if on, target for creating package is generated (after `make`, you can type `make install && make package`)
+BRINGAUTO_PACKAGE - if ON, target for creating package is generated (after `make`, you should type `make install && make package`)

-CMLIB_DIR - if you set BRINGAUTO_SYSTEM_DEP to OFF, then you have to set path to [cmakelib] in this variable

-BRINGAUTO_TESTS - if on, then test target is generated.
+BRINGAUTO_TESTS - if ON, then test target is generated.
 You can run them after `make` with `ctest --verbose`.
 Before testing, make sure, that you have got same values in [SharedSettings.hpp] as in github branch, where you pulled it from!
 (tests will not pass, if there will be different timeouts)